isotopp/isotopp.github.io/content/posts/2021-09-15-mysql-tracing-a-single-query-with-performanceschema.md

 10 rows in set (0.00 sec)
 ```

-These are the various exection stages of our statement - we select by `thread_id` and with the `event_id` of the statement, `5574` as a `nesting_id`, ordered by `event_id`.
+These are the various execution stages of our statement - we select by `thread_id` and with the `event_id` of the statement, `5574` as a `nesting_id`, ordered by `event_id`.
 Time was consumed by the `stage/sql/statistics` phase, looking up table stats for a good execution plan, and then by the actual query execution in `stage/sql/executing`.
 The former took 0.7ms (703.58us), the latter 2.26ms.

-We are interested in what took so long, specifically, so we look into waits for event_ids 5611 and 5712 - finding nothing, and also nothing particularly time consuming:
+We are interested in what took so long, specifically, so we look into waits for event_ids 5611 and 5712 - finding nothing, and also nothing particularly time-consuming:

 ```sql
 mysql [localhost:8025] {msandbox} (performance_schema) > select